opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Introduction

-OpenSearch Clients now support the ability to sign requests using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
+OpenSearch clients now support the ability to sign requests using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
 This has been a community request since we forked clients from Elasticsearch, and we’re happy to announce that we have completed work across all clients, in collaboration with external contributors.
 Signing requests using native clients has been an essential requirement for accessing the Amazon OpenSearch Service on AWS using fine grained access controls.
-Having SigV4 support natively in clients avoids using cURL requests and other workarounds.
+Having native SigV4 support in clients avoids the need to use cURL requests and other workarounds.

-## Setting up the managed service to use fine grained access control
+## Setting up the managed service to use fine-grained access control

-Be sure to update the access control to an IAM role/user.
-Do not use master user.
-In the following image, the IAM role used allows access to this specific OpenSearch domain:
+Be sure to update your access control to an AWS Identity Access Manager (IAM) role/user.
+Do not use the master user role.
+In the following image, the IAM role allows access to the specific OpenSearch domain that is selected:

 ![Fine Grained Access Control]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/fine-grained-control.png){: .img-fluid}

-Alternatively, you can set a domain level access policy without using fine grained access.
+Alternatively, you can set a domain-level access policy without using fine-grained access.
 Ensure that the IAM role you use has read/write access to the domain.

 ![Access Policy]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/access-policy.png){: .img-fluid}

 ## Creating a client connection using SigV4 signing

 Before you start, ensure that you have [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) set up on your machine.
 AWS credentials are stored in `~/.aws/credentials` and contain an access key and a secret key that allow you to authenticate with AWS resources using IAM.

 ### Creating a client connection in Java

 Use the following code snippet to create a client connection in Java with SigV4 support: